jheidepriem/Static-Comp/README.md

 ### Learning Goals:

 - Practice HTML & CSS
-- Recreate a comp with a similar layout.
+- Recreate a comp with a similar layout

 ### Wins + Challenges:

-- Always love practicing CSS but still find it kind of spicy.
+- Always love practicing CSS but still find it kind of spicy